Understanding Underwriting in Commercial Real Estate

 - Net Operating Income (NOI): Total property income minus operating expenses, before debt service.

-- Cap Rate: A property's NOI divided by its purchase price or value, expressing investment yield.
+- Cap Rate: A property's NOI divided by its purchase price or value, used to measure yield and compare pricing across assets.

-- DSCR (Debt Service Coverage Ratio): NOI divided by total debt payments; shows if a property's income covers loan obligations.
+- DSCR (Debt Service Coverage Ratio): NOI divided by total debt payments; shows if a property's income can support its debt obligations.

 - LTV (Loan-to-Value): Loan amount divided by appraised property value; measures leverage risk.